Croatia, a country with more than 1000 islands!

-Ston and Mali Ston are picturesque towns that were the second and the third most important town in the Dubrovnik Republic.
-Oysters and wines: Postup and Dingač from the Mali Ston bay are widely famous.
+Ston and Mali Ston are picturesque towns that were the second and the third most important towns in the Dubrovnik Republic.
+Oysters and wines: Postup and Dingač from the Mali Ston Bay are widely famous.

 They say that Korčula is an island with the most legends and monuments and, along with Lokrum and Mljet, the Croatian island most covered with forests.
-Towards the end of the 13th century near Korčula there was a naval battle between Venice and Genoa.
-Marco Polo, the famous traveller and travel book writer, who is believed to have been born on Korčula, was on the side of the Venetians.
+Towards the end of the 13th century near Korčula, there was a naval battle between Venice and Genoa.
+Marco Polo, the famous traveller and travel book writer, who is believed to have been born in Korčula, was on the side of the Venetians.
 This is an island with many known towns: Korčula, Lumbarda and Vela Luka.
-Korčula is the home of thee knight dance 'moreška' from the end of the 15th century, famous stone-cutters, sailors and ship builders.
+Korčula is the home of the knight dance 'moreška' from the end of the 15th century, famous stone-cutters, sailors and shipbuilders.

 Far away, out in the open sea is the island Lastovo with an area of 50 square kilometres, with an indented pebble coast with sandy beaches and a few islands on the west and east coast.
 The houses in the town of Lastovo are built one above the other: each one entitled to its own share in the sun, air and the view.